pste/jap/README.md

 ```
 $("#jap").jap().hide();
 ```
-Then somewhere in your code:
+Then somewhere in your code you can send commands to the jap:
 ```
 $("#jap").jap("enqueue", {src: "http://127.0.0.1/Get?num=1"});
 $("#jap").jap("enqueue", {src: "http://127.0.0.1/Get?num=2"});